Music and song is one of the most powerful ways of imprinting upon the frontal lobe.

 In school settings, by enhancing – not displacing – mandated school curricula with specific songs that target subject areas important to youth.

 How does it work?

 Age-appropriate songs are the stimulus for Discussion Strategies (based on Bloom’s Taxonomy Educational Objectives) and open “Circle” group setting discussion about critical youth issues including self-esteem, respect, empowerment, life choices, integrity, family values, substance abuse, crime and violence, and more.
 The CANDO Curriculum , integrated into the formalized school system, provides educators with a powerful tool to develop higher achievement and communication/interaction skills.

 Students can physically sit in a circle, or mentally “Circle up!” for the session.

 The teacher/facilitator plays the song related to the subject area.
 Rich lyrical song content communicates valuable information to students about topical issues.

 Questioning & Discussion Strategies (to elicit response and open discussion) follow.

 The teacher/facilitator uses Oral Response Tracking record to tabulate individual student responses; Summary and Evaluation Form for clustered sessions.

-The Talking Stick (18″ in length, carved or painted) is a communication tool available to students who choose to make a closing statement toward the Circle session closure..(have fun making your own!).
+The Talking Stick is a communication tool available to students who choose to make a closing statement toward the Circle session closure..(have fun making your own!).
 The Talking Stick is passed from student-to-student around the Circle, and is used to ensure that there will be no interruption of the student choosing to speak.
 The Talking Stick may be held or placed near the student who “has the floor”.
 This creative tool enhances mutual respect, “bonds” the Circle and keeps the subject matter on track.